 Chenille and Animal Claws

-Chenille is durable and soft which makes it appealing.
+Chenille is durable and soft, both of which make it an appealing choice.
 It also has a very nubby pile (made up of tiny little loops), which is great for hiding dirt.
 Beware though, that same pile can be completely destroyed by animal claws (cat claws in particular).
-Once the loops are pulled (even just a little) they can't really be fixed.
+Once the loops are pulled (even just a little), they can't really be fixed.

 Velvet and Pet Stains

-It should go without saying that silk is not a very pet or child-friendly fabric.
-It stains, it rips, it's incredibly tough to clean, and it doesn't hold up well against any moisture.
-It's also expensive, there's no point in spending a lot of money on furniture your pets will easily ruin.
-It's beautiful though, so if you want to use it in a room where there are pets stick with window treatments and not the furniture.
+It should go without saying that silk is not a very pet- or child-friendly fabric.
+It stains and rips, it's incredibly tough to clean, and it doesn't hold up well against any moisture.
+It's also expensive; there's no point in spending a lot of money on furniture your pets will easily ruin.
+It's beautiful though, so if you want to use it for a room where there are pets, stick with window treatments and not the furniture.